-Financial Aid Probation with an Academic Planner
+Financial Aid Probation with a Learning Contract

 A student may be placed on probation for one term if they successfully appeal a financial aid suspension status.
-The Financial Aid Probation status is based on a professional judgment decision where it is determined the student is likely to meet SAP standards by the end of the next term.
+The Financial Aid Probation status is based on the professional judgment of the financial aid office where it is determined the student is likely to meet SAP standards by the end of the next term.
 A student is placed on probation when SAP has not been met due to a one-time or short-term event and the student has resolved the problem that caused the SAP failure.
-All suspension appeals must be submitted with an academic planner detailing courses required for the student to complete their program of study.
+All suspension appeals must be submitted with a learning contract detailing the courses required for the student to complete their program of study.